sparkfun/SparkFun_USB-C_Host_Shield/docs/assets/img/hardware/README.md

-img/hookup_guide directory
+img/hardware directory
 ====================
-This folder should contain the images for the hookup guide pages
+This folder should contain the images for the hardware overview and assembly pages

 ## Hardware Overview
 * `dimensions.jpg` - Board Dimensions